jgm/pandoc/doc/lua-filters.md

 `real_length (str)`

-Returns the real length of a string in a monospace font: 0 for a combining chaeracter, 1 for a regular character, 2 for an East Asian wide character.
+Returns the real length of a string in a monospace font: 0 for a combining character, 1 for a regular character, 2 for an East Asian wide character.

 Parameters